nuxt/website-v2/content/en/integrations/deployments/dokku.md

 git push dokku master
 ```

 Voilà!
-Our Nuxt.js application is now hosted on Dokku!
+Our Nuxt application is now hosted on Dokku!